Ensure your reeds live a vibrant life with proper oboe reed care.

 Different sections of the plant are used for different types of reeds.
 Large flat reeds like baritone saxophone come from sections closer to the ground.
 The reeds get smaller as the cane diameter becomes smaller.
 Oboe reeds come from cane that has a diameter of around 10-11mm.

 Since the reed is so thin it can easily chip or crack from even slight trauma.
 Rubbing the oboe reed on clothing, getting it tangled in hair, hitting it on a tooth, or storing it improperly in a case can all lead to damage.
-The oboist must be conscious of the reeds position at all times, and guard the reed from the dangers around it.
+The oboist must be conscious of the oboe reed’s position at all times and guard the reeds from the dangers around them.

 You must soak your oboe reeds

 The reed should be submerged up to the thread in water to become soaked.
-It should stay in the water for a period of 30 seconds up to several minutes depending on the age of the reed.
-Newer reeds can be soaked for a shorter period of time, older reeds may need to be soaked longer.
+It should stay in the water for a period of 30 seconds up to several minutes depending on the age of the reed and the humidity of the environment.
+Newer reeds can usually be soaked for a shorter period of time, older reeds may need to be soaked longer.
+I wrote a longer guide “How To Soak Oboe Reeds” Here.
+I would suggest soaking the reed for 2-3 minutes in warm water to start if you are not sure of the reed maker’s suggested soaking method.
+Yes, different reed makers may have different soaking preferences depending on their reed making process.

 Sometimes a student will not have access to water or a cup for soaking reeds.
-Saliva may be used in this sitution.
+Saliva may be used in this situation but it is not ideal.
 The oboist will need to place the oboe reed in their mouth up to the thread.
 They then must put saliva around the reed and in the reed for several minutes.
-Saliva will break down the reed quicker than water, so I advise you favor soaking reeds in water.
-Reeds soaked in water will last longer than reeds soaked with saliva.
+Saliva will break down the oboe reed quicker than water, so I advise you favor soaking oboe reeds in water.
+Oboe reeds soaked in water will last longer than reeds soaked with saliva.

 Be sure to suck out excess water or saliva before attempting to play the reed or that moisture will be pushed into the oboe or make a gargling sound.